niuniomartinez/allegro-pas/README.txt

 versions, and so Allegro.pas is, but both may be installed at the same time without conflicts.

-This is a beta version of the Allegro.pas 5 version.
-It is released to show what's done and to allow developers to test it and give feed-back.
-Please go to the Allegro.pas' project site at SourceForge or GitHub to know about progress and know when new versions are released.

-Current version was tested with Free Pascal on WindowsXP, Windows7 and GNU/Linux, both 32bit and 64 bit, and with Delphi 10.3 Community Edition on Windows 7 32bit.
+Current version was tested with Free Pascal on Windows 7, Windows 11 and GNU/Linux, both 32bit and 64 bit, and with Delphi 11.3 Community Edition on Windows 32bit.
 MacOS was tested but it is no possible to make it work.
 Other operating systems and compilers weren't tested.

-As this is a WIP version you should remember that at the moment not all functionality are implemented.

 ## Implemented state ##